-('Recently Added' notations remain on the list for about a month or so)
+'Recently Added/Updated' annotations remain on the list for a month or two.

 - - E N D O F L I S T - -

-The USBBS List was a BBS list of PC Bulletin Board Systems (BBS) in the United
+USBBS was a BBS list of PC Bulletin Board Systems (BBS) in the United

 States and Canada which began online publication in 1984.
 For the next twenty

 years it was the undisputed king of BBS lists for users of PC bulletin boards.

 This reputation and stature in the BBS community were due to efforts of its

 editors and many volunteers which consisted of Sysops,

 BBS users and even editors of other BBS lists, who all helped keep USBBS